-The purpose of this test is to evaluate the operation of keyless entry and keyless starting systems with Pico Technology’s Keyless entry signal carrier detector.
+The purpose of this test is to investigate the operation of a keyless entry and start system with the key both out of and in range of the vehicle antennas.

 Please note that once the vehicle has been locked, the system constantly searches for a key within the detection zones.
 For initial testing, you will have to lock the vehicle and place the key outside of the zones.
 This will make the Keyless entry signal carrier detector able to pick up a signal.